 Joshua Sheats: Right.
 And I would say also, you have to look at the service.
 For example, if I sell somebody a commission product and I earn a commission on that, do I have as high an incentive to come back and service them year after year after year?
 Most of the people who just buy a small account don’t have much of an incentive to respond.
 Here’s the flip side though...
 Somebody had $70,000 you can’t charge a fee on that.
 That is way too small to deal with that.

 Rob: That’s why they have minimums.

 Joshua Sheats: Right, exactly.
 What happens is that people get into these academic discussions and they’ve never sat with a client that says, “I need help with my investments.”
-When I say call Vanguard because you’ve got $22,000, the clients says, “But I want you to do it.”
-What happens is, if you cut out commissions you close out the ability to work with middle and lower middle America.
+When I say call Vanguard because you’ve got $22,000, the client says, “But I want you to do it.”
+What happens is, if you cut out commissions you close out the ability to work with middle and lower-middle America.
 That is one of the neglected things that I’ve heard.
-The other problem is, that lower middle America has been screwed time and time and time again by stock brokers selling crap.
+The other problem is, that lower middle America has been screwed time and time and time again by stockbrokers selling crap.
 How do you deal with that?
 I don’t know other than to say, find an ethical advisor, a person of integrity.
-Train them well and make them knowledgeable and give them what they need to work with— tools in each client’s portfolio.
-And I do want to make a comment before you continue on with your rapid fire round.
+Train them well and make them knowledgeable and give them what they need to work with tools in each client’s portfolio.
+And I do want to make a comment before you continue on with your rapid-fire round.

 Rob: Good.
 I’ve got one last question.